 The Certificate in Interpersonal Skills (Level 5) is the first year of study towards the Bachelor of Counselling.
 It can be completed full-time in a year, or part-time over two years.
 This counselling certificate prepares students for work in a range of fields such as parishes, churches, family and health support services, community agency work and advocacy roles.

-Throughout this counselling course, you will develop a strong understanding of counselling theory, including counselling process, self-awareness, human development, personal and professional boundaries, and principles of psychology.
+Throughout this programme, you will develop a strong understanding of counselling theory, including counselling process, self-awareness, human development, personal and professional boundaries, and principles of psychology.

-Students can choose to complete this counselling certificate (level 5) alone, achieving the Certificate in Interpersonal Skills, or they can continue on to complete the Bachelor of Counselling.
+Students can choose to complete this certificate alone, achieving the Certificate in Interpersonal Skills (Level 5), or they can continue on to complete the Bachelor of Counselling.

 Click HERE to download the Application Booklet.
 This will give you a clear understanding of all of the required documents and the process to follow to enable you to enrol.

 Fees listed are indicative only and may vary with course selection.
 Exact fees can be confirmed when you

 * International learners are required to pay additional costs to attend one of our courses or programmes.
 These additional costs include medical and travel insurance cover.